-The shock chart currently shows a tightening in net interest margin over the next twelve months in both a rising rate and falling rate environment.
-Due to the existence of such a low rate environment, the model does not predict expansion of net interest margin at any level.
-Cost of funds are at 1.22% for the quarter so the lowest shock of 100 basis points is where the Bank can take full advantage and reprice funds to match the level of shock.
+The shock chart currently shows a tightening in net interest margin over the next twelve months in a rising rate environment at 100 basis points and at all levels in a falling rate environment.
+At an increase of 100 basis points and the current low rate, there are not enough assets repricing above the floor for an expansion of net interest margin.
+Due to the existence of such a low rate environment, the model predicts expansion of net interest income at any level in a rising rate environment.
+Cost of funds are at 0.74% for the quarter and 0.95% for the year so the lowest shock of 100 basis points is where the Bank can take partial advantage and reprice some funds to match the level of shock.
 Once the shocks are falling over 100 basis points, the cost of funds cannot lower to match and the loss on net interest income continues to build.
-The negative impact in a rising rate environment is partially caused by a timing issue on the ability to reprice assets as quickly as liabilities.
 The average duration of the majority of the assets is outside the 12 month shock period.
 The majority of the newer loans added to the commercial real estate portfolio begin with an initial fixed rate period of three to five years whose variable adjustment is outside of the current shock time frame.
 The Bank continues to adjust its assumptions by including decay rates and key rate ties on certain deposit accounts and continues to review and modify those rates as the index rates change.
 All shocks are within risk exposure guidelines at all levels.
 The effect of the rate shocks may be mitigated to the extent that not all lines of business are directly tied to an external index and actual balance sheet composition may differ from prediction.